 What medieval soldiers used a Halberd?

-The Halberd Weapon The weapon was innovative for its age, effective and particularly cheap to produce
+Halberd Weapon was innovative for its age, effective, and cheap to produce

 Halberd Fighting Techniques

 The Halberd weapon allowed the wielder to attack the enemy in many ways, given the versatility of the weapon.
 The pike at the other end of the halberd was used to confront the horseback enemy troops while it was also used to keep the enemy at a safe distance.
 The axe mounted on one side of the halberd shaft could be wielded with great power.

 Finally, the hook behind the axe was also used to pull the horsemen causing them to tumble from their horses.
 During the training of halberd use, the specific focus was the use of the weapon against mounted riders.
 Soldiers were trained to wield the halberd effectively and speedily in various ways to inflict damage on enemy soldiers and horses quickly.
 The success of the use of a halberd in the hand of a soldier depended on three things: agility, accuracy, and strength.

 Halberds had a number of advantages.
 Firstly, the length of the shaft allowed the axe mounted on it to be wielded with such strength that its blade could pierce metal, even the armor of the knights in many cases.
 The hook behind the axe was particularly effective when facing a charge of horseback attackers.
 In such a charge, the pike could be used to pierce and wound the enemy riders and the hook was effective in pulling them down from their horses.
 A good wielder who was an expert in using halberd was a particularly deadly foe.